Trump, NATO head Stoltenberg have testy exchange at summit

 The president appeared to be referring to the Nord Stream 2 pipeline that would double the amount of gas Russia can send directly to Germany, skirting transit countries such as Ukraine.
 The project is opposed by the U.S. and some European Union members.

-Trump said of Germany: "We're supposed to protect you against Russia" and yet you make this deal with Russia.
+Trump said of Germany: "We're supposed to protect you against Russia and yet you make this deal with Russia."

 “Explain that,” Trump said.
 “It can’t be explained."